Edge-Neuron/Thermal-Camera-Casing/README.md

 ⭐ Star this repo
 🔔 Subscribe on Youtube Edge Neuron Channel  https://www.youtube.com/@EdgeNeuron 🛠️ Remix or fork this project
+Stay tuned for upcoming updates where we connect this sensor to microcontroller

 If you have any Queries or want to develop a custom casing of your own , write to kalpruh.original@gmail.com